Skip to content

 • glouton.enable: If false, the Bleemeo agent will ignore the container.
 Once ignored, information and metrics from this container won’t be gathered and any service running in this container won’t be discovered.

 • prometheus.io/scrape, prometheus.io/path, prometheus.io/port: Configure the Bleemeo agent to scrape a Prometheus metric exporter.
-See See the Prometheus page for details.
+See the Prometheus page for details.

 container: